philthetechie/screenmask/README.md

 # Masking system driver code.
-This is cnc code for a raspberry pi controlled relay system, for driving fixed state 240v garage door rollers on a timed basis.
+This is cnc code for a raspberry pi controlled relay system, for driving fixed state 240v garage door rollers on a timed basis. this was built many moons ago for a friend who wanted to automate their Cinema screen masking.
+See https://www.avforums.com/threads/diy-electric-projector-masking.2086836/?fbclid=IwAR1m945RwJg0bJdvYfplcnb-2gT7ogpnFexECx8goUWyeocGzu9guOiJHXg

 # Disclaimer:
 This is demonstration code.
 It can not be guaranteed to work correctly.
 Do not run this on mains voltage.
 Do not complain to me when you're dead.
 I accept no responsibility for any anything arising from using this code in any way.
 Use at your own risk.
 Warning.
 It's not my fault.